 - 4. No exceptions for absences due to employment conflict will be accepted. - 5.
-Any absences from class or clinical will be reviewed by the faculty and may result in a written academic or clinical warning.
+The LRCC nursing program In fully approved by the NH BON and ACEN as an in person program.
+Therefore, lectures and labs will not be delivered via zoom.
+Students are required to attend all lectures lab and clinicals In person. - 6.Any absences from class or clinical will be reviewed by the faculty and may result in a written academic or clinical warning.
 Students who do not meet attendance requirements may be dismissed from the program.